 How Fake Check Scams Work

-Basically, the person running the scam convinces the victim to cash a check and then send, via wire transfer, a portion of the money to another location.
-(The portion kept by the victim is payment of a commission or prize.)
+The person running the scam convinces a victim to cash a check and then send, via wire transfer, a portion of the money to another location.
+The portion kept by the victim can be called payment for a job, part of a commission, or a prize.

 What a Fake Check Scam Looks Like

-The variation in these scams come in the reason the victim is asked to cash and then send funds.
-Many of these are job-related.
-Beware of these:
+The fake check scam can look different depending on the reason the victim is asked to cash and then send funds.
+Many versions of this scam are job-related.

-- Auction/purchase overpayment—Never accept payment for more than the agreed upon price.
-This is a very common way to defraud.
-When you refund the overpayment but keep the agreed-upon amount, later you may find out the check bounced.
+- Auction/purchase overpayment: If you sell or auction items online, never accept check payments for more than the agreed-upon price.
+When you refund the overpayment but keep the original payment amount, later you may find out the check bounced.